-"All elections by the people shall be by secret ballot, subject to such regulations as shall be provided by law."
+"All elections by the people shall be by secret ballot, subject to such regu-

 The committee also considered the recommendation of the Committee on Elective Franchise; i. e., that the Australian election bill, known as "Council Bill No. 60," be incorporated in the schedule of this Convention, with the proviso that the Legislature may alter or amend as they deem proper, and recommend that the recommendation be not adopted.